 - Lightly grease baking sheets or line them with parchment paper.

-- Using a pastry wheel or large kitchen knife, cut squares of about 1 ½ inches.
-You can make indentations in the crackers with the end of a brochette stick or something similar to resemble store-bought ones.
+- Using a pastry wheel or large kitchen knife, cut squares about 1 ½ inches in diameter.
+To resemble store-bought crackers, you can make indentations in the crackers with the end of a brochette stick or something similar.
 This is optional and will not alter the flavor, but it will make them flatter when they bake.

-- Transfer crackers to baking sheets.
+- Transfer the crackers carefully to the baking sheets.
 They don’t spread much so no need to space them a lot.
+Sprinkle with additional salt.

 - Bake the crackers until crisp and bronzed, about 5 to 7 minutes, always keeping an eye on them as they are thin and can brown quickly.